Best Pellet Grills and Smokers of 2018 – The Complete Buyer’s Guide

-This is right up near the top of our list for best pellet grill because it’s got a high-tech computer to perfectly regulate the temperature, and automated auger, fully-electronic starter, and does a very nice job of smoking your foods.
+This is right up near the top of our list for best pellet grill because it’s got a high-tech computer to correctly regulate the temperature, and automated auger, fully-electronic starter, and does a lovely job of smoking your foods.

-It’s not perfect, thought.
+It’s not perfect, though.
 There are certain features left to be desired.
-For instance, this smoker doesn’t have a temperature probe like we’ve seen with some models.
-It’s not a deal breaker, it does come with a very accurate thermometer, but we have seen probes on units in this price range so that’s left to be desired.
+For instance, this smoker doesn’t have a temperature probe as we’ve seen with some models.
+It’s not a deal breaker, it does come with a very accurate thermometer, but we have seen probes on units in this price range, so that’s left to be desired.

 Camp Chef PG24 Deluxe Pellet Grill and Smoker BBQ

 |Digital Temperature Control|